CoinGardenMining/open-ethereumclassic-pool/README.md

     ./build/bin/open-ethereum-pool config.json

 You can use Ubuntu upstart - check for sample config in <code>upstart.conf</code>.
+See [wiki](https://github.com/ellaism/open-ethereum-pool/wiki/Running-Pool) for more ways to run the pool.

 ### Building Frontend

-Install nginx

-    sudo apt-get install nginx
+Install nodejs.
+I suggest using LTS version >= 4.x from https://github.com/nodesource/distributions or from your Linux distribution or simply install nodejs on Ubuntu Xenial 16.04.

 The frontend is a single-page Ember.js application that polls the pool API to render miner stats.

     cd www

 Change <code>ApiUrl: '//example.net/'</code> in <code>www/config/environment.js</code> to match your domain name.
 Also don't forget to adjust other options.

-    npm install -g ember-cli@2.4.3
+    npm install -g ember-cli@2.9.1
     npm install -g bower
     npm install
     bower install